-100. Comprehensive System of Service Routines: Briscoe, 47 hours; Demurjian, 33 hours; Denman, 17 hours; Frankovich, 49 hours; Hazel, 37.5 hours; Helwig, 60 hours; Kopley, 19 hours; Porter, 30 hours; Vanderburgh, 6.5 hours; WWI, 740 minutes in the CS from magnetic tape;
+100. Comprehensive System of Service Routines: Briscoe, 47 hours; Demurjian, 33 hours; Denman, 17 hours; Frankovich, 49 hours; Hazel, 37.5 hours; Helwig, 60 hours; Kopley, 19 hours; Porter, 30 hours; Vanderburgh, 6.5 hours; WWI, 740 minutes

 A series of meetings is currently being held by the S&EC group to outline future plans for the CS.
 It has been decided that inclusion of the drum in the CS should begin immediately but that the following items were worth while adding to the present CS using magnetic tape exclusively: